-Last week, our Executive Director, Adrienne, and our Naturalist, Andalyne, spent 5 days in Tucson, Arizona at the Invertebrates in Education & Conservation Conference (IECC).
+Our Executive Director, Adrienne, and our Naturalist, Andalyne, spent 5 days in Tucson, Arizona at the Invertebrates in Education & Conservation Conference (IECC).
 This is an annual convening of folks from all over the world (although primarily North America) who work with insects and arthropods.
 Participants include representatives from butterfly conservatories, insectariums, zoos, and universities.

 Over the five-day conference, attendees could participate in workshops, presentations, and field trips.
 Here’s a glimpse into what it’s like hanging out with fellow bug geeks at the IECC conference.

 Tuesday they arrived in Tucson where it was hot and rainy because it is still the monsoon season there, which means risks of flash floods but lots of insect diversity!
 That night they heard from keynote speaker Clay Bolt about his video project working with the endangered Rusty-Patched Bumblebee.

 Wednesday was the first day of field trips!
 Andalyne and Adrienne travelled to a nearby canyon up in the Catalina mountains to explore a desert hillside with oaks and cacti.
 After 4 hours, they had turned up: scorpions, blue fungus beetles, beautiful butterflies, a walking stick, and even a praying mantis.
 There were also some ants – Andalyne got stung by a harvester ant, one of the most venomous of all North American stinging insects.
 It was pretty painful, but at least now she has bragging rights!